Rob0xFF/maskforge/README.md

 - **Use a virtualenv** to isolate exact dependency versions.
 - **SSD storage** helps with very large PNG export times at 13k × 5k.
 - **Memory**: Large intermediate arrays (especially GDS flatten + raster) can consume gigabytes; close other tabs if low on RAM.
-- For batch runs, consider headless API hooks (see Roadmap).

 ---